Tochukz/ASPNET-Webservices/WebServicesDemo/README.md

 * Create an Web Service template file (.asmx)
 * You will find a generated code in you web service file.

-## Part 2: consuming a Web Service
+## Part 2: Consuming a Web Service
 To consume a web service, you generate a proxy class in Visual Studio using the web service's WSDL document.
 __Generating a Proxy class using Visual studio__
 * First get the link to the WSDL document.
- * Right click on the Web Servvice `.asmx` file and click "View in Browser"
+ * Right click on the Web Service's `.asmx` file and click "View in Browser"
  * Goto the Browser and click on "Service Description"
- * Copy the URL of the WSDL document from the browser location bar
+ * Copy the URL of the WSDL document from the browser location bar (the query string section of the URL may be omitted).
-* Add an ASP.NET Web Application to the solution containing the webservice.
-This application will be the client to consume the web services.
+* Create a new Empty ASP.NET Web Application in the solution containing the webservice.
+This application will be the client to consume the web services
+* Add an ASP.NET WebForm file(`.aspx`) to the newly created Web Application above.
 * Click on the Client application in the Solution explorer.
 * Right-click on `Reference` and click   `Add service Reference`
 * Enter the URL of the WSDL document obtained earlier on to the address input and click on "Go" and the web service will be detected by Visual studio